erizov/Professor/semester_02/lecture_07_creational_patterns/prototype/school.en.md

-# Prototype
+# Prototype Pattern

 ## Simple Explanation

-Prototype Pattern is an algorithm used to solve specific problems in computer science.
+Prototype Pattern is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying prototype to solve specific tasks in prototype;
-- using prototype in production systems for data processing;
-- integrating prototype into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of prototype:
+Consider a specific example of how prototype pattern works:

-1. Data preparation: input data for prototype (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of prototype to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions

 ### Basic

-1. What does the prototype algorithm do?
+1. What does the prototype pattern algorithm do?
-2. In what situations is prototype used?
+2. In what situations is prototype pattern used?
 3. What data is needed for the algorithm to work?

 ### Intermediate

-1. How does prototype handle edge cases?
+1. How does prototype pattern handle edge cases?
-2. What are the advantages and disadvantages of prototype?
+2. What are the advantages and disadvantages of prototype pattern?
-3. Can the performance of prototype be improved?
+3. Can the performance of prototype pattern be improved?

 ### Advanced

-1. What is the time complexity of prototype?
+1. What is the time complexity of prototype pattern?
-2. How does prototype work with large volumes of data?
+2. How does prototype pattern work with large volumes of data?
-3. How can prototype be optimized?
+3. How can prototype pattern be optimized?

 ## Practical Tasks

 ### Level 1 (Easy)

-Perform a simple operation with the prototype algorithm.
+Perform a simple operation with the prototype pattern algorithm.
 Use a small dataset (3-5 elements) and output the result.

 ### Level 2 (Medium)

-Apply the prototype algorithm to a more complex dataset.
+Apply the prototype pattern algorithm to a more complex dataset.
 Analyze the result and explain each step of the algorithm's operation.

 ### Level 3 (Advanced)

-Write an implementation of the prototype algorithm in a programming language.
+Write an implementation of the prototype pattern algorithm in a programming language.
 Add error handling, input validation, tests, and documentation.